Katra-1/Facebook-Ads-Analysis-/README.md

 A set of visualizations was created to demonstrate:

-•	the dynamics of spend and ROMI over time;
+•	the dynamics of spend and ROMI over time

-•	comparison of metrics across campaigns;
+•	comparison of metrics across campaigns

-•	ROMI distribution;
+•	ROMI distribution

-•	correlations between all numerical features;
+•	correlations between all numerical features

-•	the relationship between total_spend → total_value.
+•	the relationship between total_spend → total_value

 This allows for quick insights into the performance and effectiveness of online advertising campaigns.